Ludigraphix/ludigraphix.github.io/index.md

 # What is Ludigraphix ?

 Ludigraphix is a geometry oriented vector drawing software.
-This mean that shapes are defined by points that can be shared with other shapes.
-This allow you to build complex shapes that can be manipulated in a lot of different ways.
+This means that shapes are defined by points that can be shared with other shapes.
+This allows you to build complex shapes that can be manipulated in a lot of different ways.

 Drawings can be saved in a custom format and exported to svg or png files.